Communication-Efficient Federated Learning under Dynamic Device Arrival and Departure: Convergence Analysis and Algorithm Design: Related Works

 \section{Related Works}

-Federated learning (FL) has emerged as a prominent paradigm for distributed machine learning, enabling the collaborative training of models across decentralized data sources while preserving data privacy \cite{mcmahan2017communication, kairouz2019advances, li2020federated}.
+FL has emerged as a prominent paradigm for distributed learning, enabling the collaborative training of models across devices while preserving data privacy \cite{mcmahan2017communication, li2020federated, nguyen2020fast}.
 One of the foundational works introduced the Federated Averaging (FedAvg) algorithm, which remains a cornerstone of many FL systems \cite{mcmahan2017communication}.
-Subsequent studies have explored various aspects of federated learning, including communication efficiency \cite{yang2019federated}, robustness to adversarial attacks \cite{bagdasaryan2020backdoor}, and personalization strategies \cite{smith2017federated}.
-However, these approaches typically assume a fixed set of participating clients throughout the training process.
-Reviews of FL techniques often consider static client participation, where all clients are expected to remain available for the entire training duration \cite{kairouz2019advances, li2020federated}.
-This assumption simplifies the modeling of convergence and performance but does not adequately capture real-world scenarios characterized by dynamic client pattern.
-Addressing the dynamic nature of client arrival and departure is a critical gap in the current literature, motivating the need for adaptive methods that can effectively handle the entry and exit of clients during the training process.
+Subsequent studies have explored various aspects of FL, including enhancing resource efficiency \cite{wang2021quantized, xing2021federated, luo2021cost, xu2023federated, chen2020joint}, building robustness to adversarial attacks \cite{wei2021low, yang2025communication}, modeling energy consumption \cite{yang2020energy}, and more distributed (non-star) topologies \cite{lin2021semi, xing2021federated, lim2021dynamic, luo2020hfel, yang2023decentralized, ye2022decentralized, chen2022decentralized, zhou2023decentralized}.
+However, these approaches typically assume a fixed set of participating devices throughout the training process, where devices are expected to remain available for the entire training duration \cite{li2020federated}.
+This assumption simplifies the modeling of convergence and performance but does not adequately capture real-world scenarios characterized by dynamic device participation patterns.